Lentil Walnut Loaf

 I love this flavor combination and think it’s a perfect fall-winter loaf or one that can be rotated for variation all year long.

-• Apple adds a little sweetness, which is not overpowering at all.
+- Apple adds a little sweetness, which is not overpowering at all.

-• Fennel and sage are a perfect pairing of herbs.
+- Fennel and sage are a perfect pairing of herbs.

-• The glaze is super simple with just organic ketchup, apple cider vinegar and pure maple syrup.
+- The glaze is super simple with just organic ketchup, apple cider vinegar, and pure maple syrup.
 It has a slight tanginess which is a nice contrast to the other flavors.

-A note on the fennel seeds: In case you’re wondering what else to do with your fennel seeds, I’ve used them in a few recipes like this Cannellini Bean & Fennel Flatbread, Mushroom and Buckwheat Soup and the Rustic Cabbage, Potato & White Bean Soup.
+A note on the fennel seeds: In case you’re wondering what else to do with your fennel seeds, I’ve used them in a few recipes like this Cannellini Bean & Fennel Flatbread, Mushroom and Buckwheat Soup, and Rustic Cabbage, Potato & White Bean Soup.
 See all the recipes on TSV using Fennel.
 If they are new to your pantry, you can purchase them knowing you can use them in other recipes!

 How To Make Lentil Walnut Loaf

-• Add the lentils to the sauteed veggie mixture, along with the oats, flour, applesauce, and walnuts.
+Add everything together.
+Add the lentils to the sauteed veggie mixture, along with the oats, flour, applesauce, and walnuts.
 Mix well to combine.

 Serving Suggestions